 The following changes will be in place from Monday 1st June, with other rules coming into force on Monday 15th June, While the rules are being relaxed we are not out of danger yet, and we must all continue to follow the social distancing guidelines to keep the most vulnerable in our community safe, prevent a second spike and ensure stricter restrictions do not have to be brought back.

 Public spaces / exercise / outdoor activities

-The following activities are still not permitted: visiting family and friends in their homes; going to the gym, swimming pool, or indoor sports court; using a playground or outdoor gym; visiting a private or ticketed attraction; gathering in a group of more than two people – except for funerals, at work, in emergencies or supporting the vulnerable, to fulfil legal obligations or to move house.
+The following activities are still not permitted: visiting family and friends in their homes; going to the gym, swimming pool, or indoor sports court; using a playground or outdoor gym; visiting a private or ticketed attraction; gathering in a group of more than six people – except for funerals, at work, in emergencies or supporting the vulnerable, to fulfil legal obligations or to move house.